Open Accessibility Menu

 Diagnostic Imaging

-All diagnostic imaging exams are performed by fully license ARRT certified radiology technologist, who all hold current State of California CRT licenses.
-All medical images generated by the skilled and caring technical staff are reviewed and reported on by Board Certified physician radiologists, many of whom are Fellowship trained in multiple subspecialties of Radiology, including Advanced Body Imaging, Musculoskeletal Imaging and Interventional Radiology.
+All diagnostic imaging exams are performed by fully licensed ARRT-certified radiology technologists, who all hold current State of California CRT licenses.
+All medical images generated by our skilled and caring technical staff are reviewed and reported by Board-Certified physician radiologists, many of whom are Fellowship trained in multiple subspecialties of Radiology, including Advanced Body Imaging, Musculoskeletal Imaging, and Interventional Radiology.

 Digital Radiography (DR X-ray)